 The exact amount of memory required depends nearly entirely on the input document.
 Should you run into any issues converting a document, we recommend increasing the memory to e.g. 2GB or higher before attempting another conversion.

-Please see the individual chapters Jetty Configuration (p.
-16) and Command Line Configuration (p.
-20) for how to increase the memory available to PDFreactor.
+Web Service Configuration (p.
+23) for how to increase the memory available to the PDFreactor Web Service.